 Google on Monday announced that its integrated communication and collaboration service Workspace is now available to everyone with a Google account.

-The company’s 3 billion-plus existing users across consumer, enterprise, and education have access to the full Google Workspace experience, including Gmail, Chat, Calendar, Drive, Docs, Sheets, Meet, and more.
+The company’s 3 billion-plus existing consumer, enterprise, and education users have access to the full Google Workspace experience, including Gmail, Chat, Calendar, Drive, Docs, Sheets, Meet, and more.

 In addition to Google Workspace, the tech giant announced new innovations that address the specific challenges and opportunities of the hybrid work world.